hhkaos/hhkaos.github.io/docs/developers/educational-developers-channels.md

 This is a compilation of websites, blogging platforms, video channels, etc. where anyone can find relevant content and give back to the developer community.

+As soon as you feel ready, I encourage you to contribute with your knowledge.
+Check:

+* Written content > Accepting contributions
+* Video content > Accepting contributions
+* Events > Accepting contributions
+* Audio content > Accepting contributions
+* Or find any organization with developer relations/advocates and get in touch with them (e.g. [companies list](https://docs.google.com/spreadsheets/d/1i4ge1DcQGxIyiC3lOOWZJFw_aJPyY3T8GDDhvdx__hc/edit?usp=sharing), or check in Linkedin, [DevRel careers](https://devrelcareers.com/), etc)

 ## Written content

 ### Accepting contributions